Adair County High School

 Deadlines/Late Work: Homework should always be completed by the following school day, while the deadline for projects and other assignments may vary.
 These due dates will be given as the assignments are issued.
 If you cannot meet a deadline of any kind, you should notify the instructor prior to the due date.
 IF YOU MISS THE DEADLINE WITHOUT AN EXTENSION, POINTS WILL BE DEDUCTED FROM YOUR FINAL SCORE OR YOU WILL RECEIVE A ZERO (0).

-Hall Passes: you will receive 3 hall passes per 9 weeks.
-Passes cannot be used during the first or last 10 minutes of class.
+Hall Passes: Passes will be given at the teacher’s discretion and cannot be used during the first or last 10 minutes of class.

 Student Leaders: every three weeks, students will be given the opportunity to fulfill certain classroom roles.
 These roles include: